$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Model

 \section{Model}

-Besides the SM particle content, we consider leptophilic new physics consisting of a complex singlet scalar $S$ and a vector-like lepton (VLL) $\psi$ with $Y=-1$, both charged under a global $Z_3$: $S\rightarrow e^{i2\pi/3}S$ and $\psi\rightarrow e^{i2\pi/3}\psi$.
+Besides the SM particle content, we consider leptophilic new physics consisting of a complex singlet scalar $S$ (along with its complex conjugate $S^*$) and a vector-like lepton (VLL) $\psi$ with $Y=-1$, both charged under a global $Z_3$: $S\rightarrow e^{i2\pi/3}S$ and $\psi\rightarrow e^{i2\pi/3}\psi$.
 We assume that the new sector only couples to the first right-handed lepton generation, in order to avoid lepton flavor violating processes such as $\mu\rightarrow e\gamma$.
 In this way, the Lagrangian reads as

 where the potential is given by